JimmyChan233/CPEN321-MovieTier/README.md

 # CPEN321-SmartPantry

-SmartPantry is a smart and waste-free way to manage your kitchen.
-It helps students and young professionals simplify meal and grocery planning while reducing food waste.
+MovieTier is a social movie companion app that makes watching, ranking, and sharing films fun and interactive.
+It helps friends discover new movies, compare tastes, and get personalized recommendations.

-With SmartPantry, users can:
+With MovieTier, users can:
-- Track pantry items and get expiry reminders with recipe suggestions.
-- Generate smart grocery lists based on selected recipes.
-- Discover real-time recipe ideas using integrated APIs (e.g., Spoonacular).

-By keeping track of ingredients and suggesting meals before food expires, SmartPantry saves time, money, and reduces waste.
+Sign in securely using Google authentication.

+Add friends and build their movie network.

+Browse a friends’ feed with recent rankings and activity.

+Create and share personal movie tiers and rankings.

+Get movie recommendations based on recent watches or top favorites.

+By blending social interaction with personalized discovery, MovieTier makes movie watching more engaging and helps users always find the next great film.

 ## Contributors